“90 Day Fiance” Fans Suspect That Luis Mendez May Have Been Deported After Molly Hawkins Filed For Divorce

-Fans of 90 Day Fiance suspect that one of the show’s more controversial stars has been deported back to the Dominican Republic and it’s all because of a photo he posted on Instagram.
+Fans of 90 Day Fiancé suspect that one of the show’s more controversial stars has been deported back to the Dominican Republic and it’s all because of a photo he posted on Instagram.
 On Saturday, July 14, Luis Mendez posted a photo of himself with an expression on his face that seemed pensive.

 In the photo, which he did not caption, he seems to be wearing formal attire at an event that looks like a wedding.
 According to In Touch Weekly, in the comments, one of his followers asked him if he was back in the DR because he was deported, to which Mendez replies, in Spanish, that he’s been in his home country for about a week.